What happens when VMware vSphere is not properly designed, built, and supported? The plain and simple answer… a VMware crash!

 The value-add VCP for Hire gives a manager is leveraging the experience of someone who has seen and understands what it takes to build a successful virtualization support team.
 This eBook will help to avoid many of the mistakes and problems lurking due to a lack of expertise by providing the keys to properly size up talent.

-VCP For Hire is not a technical how-to guide, it’s an eBook on what is needed to ensure the expertise who have the “how-to” to handle, or at least avoid, the not-so-obvious.
-This eBook outlines skill requirements and provides detailed job descriptions to help define staff roles and responsibilities.
+VCP For Hire is not a technical how-to guide, it’s an eBook on what is needed to ensure the experts who have the “how-to” to handle, or at least avoid, the not-so-obvious.
+This eBook outlines skill requirements and provide detailed job descriptions to help define staff roles and responsibilities.
 It will give managers the EDGE!

-As much as I enjoy working with and promoting VMware Products, I understands if not properly handled – just like NITRO – it can become very unstable and explode taking the most valuable production services with it.
+As much as I enjoy working with and promoting VMware Products, I understand if not properly handled – just like NITRO – it can become very unstable and explode taking the most valuable production services with it.
 Are you prepared?
 Tick!
 Tick!
-Ti….
+Ti…